-5.6.2 Using the -part-only and -part-only-overlapping options will partition the mesh into 10 paritions and write each partition into a directory called file_xml.
-If you enter this directory you will find partitioned XML files P0000000.xml, P0000001.xml, ..., P0000009.xml which can then be processed individually as outlined above.
+Loading full file1.xml can be expensive if the file1.xml is already large.
+So instead you can pre-partition the file using the using the part-only option.
+So the command will partition the mesh into 10 partitions and write each partition into a directory called file_xml.
+If you enter this directory you will find partitioned XML files P000000.xml, P0000001.xml, ..., P0000009.xml which can then be processed individually as outlined above.